-Our double award-winning wildlife and sightseeing cruises are a wonderful way to see some of the wildlife around the spectacular coastline and surrounding waters and are available all year round from the heart of Falmouth.
+Our multi award-winning wildlife and sightseeing cruises are a wonderful way to see some of the wildlife around the spectacular coastline and surrounding waters and are available all year round from the heart of Falmouth.
 With passionate naturalists on board every trip and photography actively encouraged, these tours are popular with all ages.
-Our heated cabin and covered outdoor seating area provide a fantastic opportunity to observe wild dolphins and seals, basking sharks, marine birds and much more during your stay in Cornwall, and you can enjoy your trip in comfort even during the winter months.
+Our heated cabin and covered outdoor seating area provide a fantastic opportunity to observe wild dolphins and seals, basking sharks, marine birds and much more during your stay in Cornwall, and you can enjoy your trip in comfort even during the colder autumn and spring months.

 Captain Keith and his crew are extremely knowledgeable about the local wildlife, and are endorsed by the Seawatch foundation as a recommended boat operator with WiSe and The Whale And Dolphin Conservation Society, causing minimal impact to the environment.
 We do our utmost to support all the conservation groups we work closely and help promote their conservation initiatives.
 We record all the wildlife we see on every trip and share our cetacean sightings data freely with various wildlife trusts and organisations to help monitor and protect the animals in our waters.

 We enjoy amazing encounters with the eight species of whale and dolphin, ranging from the small harbour porpoise up to the huge fin whale.
 In winter super pods of common dolphin arrive and our bottlenose dolphin pod are present most of the year.
 The local seal haul out is the largest on the south coast of Cornwall and can appear anywhere during the trip.
 We have nesting peregrines, which seem to be breading very well along the Cornish coastline.